EmileTrotignon/blog/monad.md

 ...
 ```

+A critical difference is that `let and` does not explicitly enforce order, where
+`let let` does, because you could be reading `x` from `e2`, even if you are not.

+This is very important for some monads: for instance with a concurrency monad
+both would be very different, because this is a monad whose whole jobs is
+scheduling and being explicit about which task have to finish before others can
+run.

-The difference between the two is that the first enforces that `e2` does not
+Another difference between the two is that the first enforces that `e2` does not
+mention `x`.

-mention `x`, but appart from that they are similar.
-If you had a monadic
-`Cmdliner`, you could write:
+If you had a monadic `Cmdliner`, you could write:

 ```ocaml
 let* dividend = option_int "dividend" in
 let* divisor = option_int "divisor" in
 dividend / divisor
 ```
-and that would have the same behaviour as the applicative version.
+and that would have the same behavior as the applicative version, because order
+does not matter for CLI arguments.

 ## Conclusion